 "We have lost so much time already, Christine."

 She looked over at him.
 "And that concerns you?"

 "I would have."
 He knew his expression was hard.
 No prevaricating, no seasoning the truth to make it more palatable for her.
 He would have fought Morris for her.
 He might even have killed Morris for her—but she did not need to know that.

 "I guess I could stay at your place.
 See how it goes."

 "You will put in for—" He paused, almost smiling at her as he rephrased.
 "Will you put in for a divorce?"

 She nodded.
 And then she smiled.
 A shadow of her old smile, but still a real one.
 He felt something inside him unclench at the realization she might be all right.
 That Morris had not broken her.

 "Are you ready?" he asked, taking the larger satchel.
 He meant a good deal more than just ready to leave the house.
 He had a feeling she understood that.

 "I am."
 She took a last look around.
 "I'll be another monster in his life, Spock.
 Another woman who betrayed him."

 "Perhaps.
-But if you did betray him, which I do not believe you have, I think you have paid the price already."
+But if you did betray him, which I do not believe you did, I think you have paid the price already."
 He touched her cheek.
-He'd not noticed it earlier, but there was a faint trace of a bruise there.
+He had not noticed it earlier, but there was a faint trace of a bruise there.